milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 The Right to Non-Discrimination

 The CCPA prohibits a business from treating a consumer differently because the consumer exercised a right conferred on him/her by the CCPA.
 We welcome you to exercise your rights under the CCPA, and we will not discriminate against you for doing so.

+Financial Incentive Notice

+Hilton does not offer a financial incentive for the collection, sale, or deletion of personal information.
+As detailed in this Statement, Hilton primarily collects personal data from guests in order to fulfill guest reservations and from Honors members in order to operate the Hilton Honors loyalty program.
+Hilton also collects personal data for marketing and other purposes as permitted by applicable law.

+As set forth in the Hilton Honors Terms and Conditions, Hilton Honors members have the ability to accumulate points and access discounted rates.
+The ability to accumulate points and to access discounted rates is not directly related to the value provided to the business of members’ data.

 Removal of Content